Leopard Gecko Care Guide – Appearance, Housing, Diet & Health

 How long do leopard geckos live?

 With proper care, leopard geckos often live 10–20 years.
 Some reach 20+ years in excellent conditions.
+This long lifespan means they are a significant commitment, similar to other long-lived pets like the Ball Python, which can also live 20–30 years with good care.

 Can leopard geckos live together?

 Housing multiple geckos can be risky.
 Males will fight.
 A single male with multiple females requires experience and careful monitoring.
+Even females can become aggressive if space or resources are limited.

 Do they need UVB light?